bootladder/blog/jekyll/_posts/2017-08-30-automatic-deploy-this-blog.md

 https://gist.github.com/thomasfr/9691385

 Works great.

+Actually you know what's really cool, I don't even need github.com to do this!
+It's just my laptop and prod.

+I could actually automate this further and combine:  jekyll build --> git add . --> git commit -m "insert message here" --> git push
+Into 1 command.

-## Now I can deploy changes to my blog with 1 git push!
+# Now I can deploy changes to my blog with 1 git push!
 As demonstrated by this particular change!